 Custom Remodel Process

 - Consultation: We meet with you, either at our office or at your home to get a better understanding of your project and budget.
-After visiting with you, our team meets to determine a projected cost range and to establish the framework for the design process.
+After visiting with you, we determine the framework for the Preconstruction Phase.
 For larger projects like additions and detached garages, a meeting with an architect may be proceed the next step of the process.

-- Design Agreement: The goal of the design process is to establish the conceptual design and a preliminary budget.
-Design could include any of the following: site measurements, engineering, architecture, development of as-built drawings, 3D renderings, CAD drawings, trade partner walk-throughs, and/or primary selections.
+- Preconstruction Agreement: The goal of the Preconstruction Process is to establish a design/layout and a range of costs.
+Preconstruction could include engineering, architecture, 3D renderings, CAD drawings, trade partner walk-throughs, and/or major selections of materials.

-- Construction Agreement: When the conceptual design and projected project cost are created, a construction contract is signed.
-The design process is then completed by finalizing selections and trade-partner walk-throughs.
-The total project cost is determined, the construction schedule is built, and work begins.
+- Construction Agreement: When the Preconstruction Process is completed, a construction contract is signed.
+Selections and trade-partner walkthroughs are completed, the final project cost is determined, the construction schedule is built, and construction begins.